 The Compton Foundation recently revamped its mission to include support for projects with "transformative leadership and courageous storytelling" and that inspires action toward a "peaceful, just, sustainable future."
 Their film grants are given to documentaries.

 The foundation was created upon the death of famed music publisher Max Dreyfus, who worked with American greats like George Gershwin and Cole Porter.
-It provides smaller grants that can make a big difference.

 This low-profile funder offers modest grants to documentary and narrative film projects.

 The fund supports documentaries.
 It also offers filmmakers assistance with distribution strategies and film festivals.

 Film Independent offers grants to creative, independent filmmakers and producers whose work supports diversity and "uniqueness of vision.”

 Filmmakers Without Borders funds independent filmmakers across the world.